PatrickMaiyer/Portapack_Wiki/Debug.md

 ## Temperature
 Data is provided by the MAX 2837 (or MAX 2839)  on chip digital temperature sensor.
 The accuracy is quoted as 4.33°C per value.

 ## Buttons Test
 This shows when either the buttons are pressed, the encode knob is turned or the screen is touched.
 It can also show if the encoder when turned is cleanly stepping the states as it is turned.
-Note on cheep portapack clones of the encode that is 24 step version can be over sensitive and miss steps.
-It can be changed with a better-quality version.
+Encoder sensitivity is now adjustable in Settings, and the encoder can be desoldered and replaced with a better-quality version if it has issues.
+The test screen also has an option for testing the "long press" feature which is applicable to the directional keys and the DFU switch only.

 ![SCR_0013](https://github.com/eried/portapack-mayhem/assets/125336/1415257f-e322-428c-801d-71977603640e)

+### Touch Test
+Allows testing the Touch Screen calibration (and your artistic skill) by drawing on the screen using a stylus.
+The following controls are available:
+* Select key returns to Debug menu.
+* Left key changes the pen to a random color.
+* Down key clears the screen to a random color (like shaking your Etch-a-Sketch).
+* Encoder dial changes the pen size.

+Note that the screen-shot icon is still active but hidden (it will become visible if that spot of the Touch Screen is pressed).

 ### P. Memory
 Displays the contents of the persistent memory area.
 (256 bytes)